Graduate Dean’s Dissertation Fellowship

 Eligibility Criteria

-• Nominees must be enrolled in Fall 2024 and file for graduation no later than Summer 2025.
+• Nominees must be enrolled in Fall 2025 and file for graduation no later than Summer 2026

-• Nominees must provide evidence in their application that the timeframe to file their degree is reasonable.
+• Nominees must provide evidence in their application that the timeframe to file their degree is reasonable

 • Nominees must maintain a 3.0 GPA

-• Nominees may not be past their academic program’s maximum time-to-degree.
+• Nominees may not be past their academic program’s maximum time-to-degree

-• United States Citizens, Permanent Residents, AB540, and, International Students are eligible to be nominated
+• United States Citizens, Permanent Residents, AB540, and International Students are eligible to be nominated

 Nomination Process

-• Student Statement (500 words max)
+2. Student Statement that addresses the following areas (500 words max)

-• Detailed plan & timeline for completion
+• Detailed Plan: Timeline for degree completion

-• Unofficial academic transcript
+6. Unofficial academic transcripts

 Stipulations

-• Department/Schools/Colleges will be required to re-pay the awarded funds to the Graduate Division if the filing requirement is not met.
+• Department/Schools/Colleges will be required to re-pay the awarded funds to the Graduate Division if the filing requirement is not met

-• GDDF fellows are no longer eligible for Graduate Division fellowship funding after the end of the summer fellowship term.
+• GDDF fellows are no longer eligible for Graduate Division fellowship funding after the end of the summer fellowship term

 Back to top